Massacre of Glencoe: Background

-Some historians argue the late 17th-century Scottish Highlands were more peaceful than often suggested, the exception being Lochaber, identified as a refuge for cattle raiders and thieves by government officials, other chiefs and Gaelic poets.
-Much of this instability was blamed on the questionable legal status of lands ostensibly leased from Clan Mackintosh and occupied by Clan MacDonald of Keppoch, though the later disputed this claim.
+Some historians argue the late 17th-century Scottish Highlands were more peaceful than often suggested; the exception being Lochaber, identified as a refuge for cattle raiders and thieves by government officials, other chiefs and Gaelic poets.
+Much of this instability was blamed on the questionable legal status of lands ostensibly leased from Clan Mackintosh and occupied by Clan MacDonald of Keppoch, though the latter disputed this claim.
 Four Lochaber clans were consistently identified as prone to lawlessness, the Keppoch and Glencoe MacDonalds, the MacGregors, and Camerons.

 Levies from all four served in the Independent Highland Companies used to suppress the Conventicles in 1678–80.
 They also took part in the raid led by the Marquess of Atholl that followed Argyll's Rising in 1685.
 Primarily directed against Lowland migrants settled in Cowal and Kintyre, the damage inflicted by Atholl's raid destabilised large parts of the central and southern Highlands.
 In September 1688, James VII and II outlawed the Keppoch MacDonalds, shortly before he was deposed by the November 1688 Glorious Revolution.

 In March 1689, James landed in Ireland in an attempt to regain his kingdoms, with Camerons and Keppoch MacDonalds among those who joined Viscount Dundee for a supporting campaign in Scotland.
 Victory over a government army at Killiecrankie on 27 July cost the lives of Dundee and 600 Highlanders, while organised Jacobite military resistance largely ended after Cromdale in May 1690.
 However, the ongoing need to police the Highlands used resources needed for the Nine Years' War in Flanders, while close links between Western Scotland and Ulster meant unrest in one country often spilled into the other.
 Since peace in the Highlands required control of Lochaber, achieving this had wider strategic importance than might appear.